Synopsis by Stephen Thomas Erlewine

-Though the title makes Henry: Portrait of a Serial Killer seem like a cut-rate slasher flick, the film is actually one of the most disturbing and terrifying examinations of mass murderers ever filmed.
-Loosely based on the story of confessed murderer Henry Lee Lucas, the film follows Henry (Michael Rooker) as he selects innocent victims -- occasionally with his roommate Otis (Tom Towles) -- and kills them, capturing their murder on videotape.
-Many of these murders rank among the most brutal and violent ever portrayed on film.
+Although the title makes Henry: Portrait of a Serial Killer seem like a cut-rate slasher flick, the movie is actually one of the most disturbing and terrifying examinations of mass murderers ever filmed.
+Loosely based on the story of confessed murderer Henry Lee Lucas, the film follows Henry (Michael Rooker) as he selects innocent victims -- occasionally with his roommate Otis (Tom Towles) -- and kills them, capturing their deaths on videotape.
+Many of these murders rank among the most brutal ever portrayed on film.
 The violence and the clinical, detached portrayal of Henry and his horrifying actions make Henry: Portrait of a Serial Killer a disturbing, thought-provoking film, but it certainly isn't one for every taste.
-Finished in 1986, the film wasn't released until 1990, when it was greeted with both positive reviews and considerable controversy.
+Finished in 1986, the movie wasn't released until 1990, when it was greeted with both positive reviews and considerable controversy.

 investigation, killing, maniac, mass-murder, murder, psychopath, serial-killer, weapons